 One of the first steps to building a new home is choosing the right section, but there are lots of things to consider.
-When you shop for a section, we recommend jumping in early, doing your research, and consulting your building team as early as possible to support you through the process – it’s likely to save you time, money and unexpected issues in the long run.
+When you search for a section, we recommend jumping in early, doing your research, and consulting your building team as early as possible to support you through the process – it’s likely to save you time, money and unexpected issues in the long run.

 Here’s a helpful three-step guide that will make your journey to choosing and buying a section easier.